SergeyStrukov/LightForge/doc/Manual.md

 SRC defines the list of source folders.
 All *.cpp files in these folders and its subfolders comprise the source file set.
 INC and INC_PRIVATE are optional folder lists.
 They are used to lookup for header files during compilation.
 The difference between them is: INC folders are propagated to the dependent targets.
+Built library is propagated to dependent exe and pregen targets.
-All relative pathes here are base on the *TARGET* folder.
+All relative pathes here are based on the *TARGET* folder.

 #### Executable targets